AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_learnmore"
 >title="Interface"
->abstract="The new Campaign v8 web interface offers an integrated, intuitive and consistent user experience."
+>abstract="The new Campaign v8 Web interface offers an integrated, intuitive and consistent user experience."

-The new Campaign v8 web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
+The new Campaign v8 Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
 This new interface is integrated with Adobe Experience Platform.

 <!--
 Key concepts when browsing the user interface are common with Adobe Experience Platform.
 Refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html#adobe-experience-platform-ui-guide) for more details.